zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-upf/README.md

-# Helm Chart for OAI Serving and Packet Data Network Gateway User Plane (SPGW-U)
+# Helm Chart for OAI User Plane Network Function (UPF)

 The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
-There are no special resource requirements for SPGWU except `privileged` flag to be true.
-SPGWU needs to create tunnel interface for GTP and it creates NAT rules for packets to go towards internet from N6.
+UPF requires eBPF in the kernel if you want to test it in eBPF mode else it can be used with simple switch.
+In both the modes UPF requires `privileged` flag to be `true`.
+UPF needs to create tunnel interface for GTP and it creates NAT rules for packets to go towards internet from N6.

 **NOTE**: All the extra interfaces/multus interfaces created inside the pod are using `macvlan` mode.
 If your environment does not allow using `macvlan` then you need to change the multus definations.

 ## Introduction

-[OAI-SPGWU-TINY](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny) is the 4G CUPS S/PGWU.
+[OAI-UPF](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny) is the 4G CUPS S/PGWU.
 We modified it to work for 5G deployments with GTP-U extension header.

-OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN-SPGWU-TINY/) publishes every `develop` and `master` branch image of OAI-SPGWU-TINY on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-spgwu-tiny) with tag `develop` and `latest` respectively.
+OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN-SPGWU-TINY/) publishes every `develop` and `master` branch image of OAI-UPF on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-upf) with tag `develop` and `latest` respectively.
 Apart from that you can find tags for every release `VX.X.X`.
 We only publish Ubuntu 18.04/20.04/22.04 images.
 We do not publish RedHat/UBI images.
 These images you have to build from the source code on your RedHat systems or Openshift Platform.
 You can follow this [tutorial](../../../openshift/README.md) for that.

-The helm chart of OAI-SPGWU-TINY creates multiples Kubernetes resources,
+The helm chart of OAI-UPF creates multiples Kubernetes resources,

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
-4. Configmap (Contains the configuration file for SPGWU)
+4. Configmap (Contains the mounted configuration file for UPF)
 5. Service account
 6. Network-attachment-definition (Optional only when multus is used)